-This three-pronged approach ensures that if any part of the “trust chain” is found to be compromised, the certificate in questions will not be trusted by Chrome.
+This three-pronged approach ensures that if any part of the "trust chain" is found to be compromised, the certificate in question will not be trusted by Chrome.
 It creates three unique tests which a certificate must pass before a browser will accept an HTTPS connection to its corresponding URL.

 Enabling Certificate Transparency

 The methods for enabling Certificate Transparency can vary depending on which Certificate Authority you bought your SSL Certificate from.
 Most popular Certificate Authorities have enabled Certificate Transparency by default in light of this new development, so there's a good chance no action is needed.

 If you're unsure as to whether your domain has Certificate Transparency enabled, you can use the Certificate Transparency checker tool from Google.